aimhubio/aimos/docs/source/guides/deep_dive/concepts.rst

 Overview
 ========

-Aim is built around three main aspects, each focusing on different pillar of the logging and logs analysis process:
+AimOS is built around three main aspects, each focusing on different pillar of the logging and logs analysis process:

 - **Logging**: Log any type of data from any source.
-- **Observability**: Create your own UI pages, via Aim boards, explorers, and reports.
+- **Observability**: Create your own UI pages, via AimOS boards, explorers, and reports.
 - **Automations**(TODO): Automate processes, actions, and set up alerts on anything you have logged.

-Together, they form the foundation of the Aim operating system for logs, providing a powerful and flexible framework for building any kind of logging and visualization apps.
+Together, they form the foundation of the AimOS operating system for logs, providing a powerful and flexible framework for building any kind of logging and visualization apps.

-**Aim fundamentally provides the building "Lego" blocks for building, distributing and running any kind of logging, observability and telemetry apps.**
+**AimOS fundamentally provides the building "Lego" blocks for building, distributing and running any kind of logging, observability and telemetry apps.**

 .. mermaid::

   mindmap
-    root((Aim))
+    root((AimOS))
       Observability
         Explorers
         Boards